 Pro-tip; have at least 3 break points for any site, Desktop, Tablet and Mobile.

 What are the benefits?

 Let me ask you a question, are you on social media?
 The answer is probably yes, right?
-In 2020 there was a recorded 3.96 billion people using social media on there mobile phones.
-That is 3.96 billion potential users on your website (I mean not really, but you get the point) that a responsive website helps you promote your product or services too.
+In 2020 there was a recorded 3.96 billion people using social media on their mobile phones.
+That is 3.96 billion potential users on your website (I mean not really, but you get the point).
+A responsive website helps you promote your product or services too.